troglobit/finit/doc/plugins.md

 * *dbus.so*: Setup and start system message bus, D-Bus, at boot.
   _Optional plugin._

-* *echo.so*: RFC 862 plugin.
-Start as inetd service, like time below.

-* *chargen.so*: RFC 864 plugin.
-Start as inetd service, like time below.

-* *daytime.so*: RFC 867 plugin.
-Start as inetd service, like time below.

-* *discard.so*: RFC 863 plugin.
-Start as inetd service, like time below.

 * *hotplug.so*: Setup and start either udev or mdev hotplug daemon, if available.